benauyoung/linkedin_networker/DEPLOYMENT.md

 4. **Configure Network Access**
    - Add an IP address
-   - Choose "Allow access from anywhere" for development (restrict for production)
+   - Choose "Allow access from anywhere" for development
+   - For production with Vercel, use the following settings:
+     - Obtain Vercel's IP addresses from [Vercel's documentation](https://vercel.com/docs/concepts/edge-network/regions)
+     - Alternatively, add `0.0.0.0/0` to allow all connections (Note: This is less secure but may be needed for serverless functions with dynamic IPs)

 5. **Get Connection String**
    - Click on "Connect"